Volkswagen unveils new mid-sized sedan Virtus; launch in May | Business

 - India

-German auto major Volkswagen on Tuesday unveiled new mid-sized sedan 'Virtus' for the Indian market.
+German auto major Volkswagen on Tuesday unveiled new mid-sized sedan 'Virtus' which it plans to launch in the country later this year.

-The company has commenced pre-bookings for the new model which competes with the likes of Honda City, Hyundai Verna, Maruti Suzuki Ciaz and Skoda Slavia.
+The company has commenced pre-bookings for the new model which competes with the likes of Honda City, Hyundai Verna, Maruti Suzuki Ciaz and the recently introduced Skoda Slavia.

-Volkswagen plans to launch the model in the later part of May this year.
+Volkswagen said it is eyeing a market share of 12-15 per cent in the mid-sized sedan segment with the launch of the model in May this year.

+''In the premium mid-sized sedan segment, we are looking at around 12-15 per cent of the segment share...when a new product comes, the segment grows, so we think this segment would grow up to 1.5 lakh cars by the end of this year,'' Volkswagen Passenger Cars India Brand Director Ashish Gupta told PTI.

 The sedan is the second product under the group's India 2.0 project that is developed on the MQB A0 IN platform with up to 95 per cent localisation levels.